Naples and Pompeii

 Rick: So literally low.

-Rick: Okay the traditional sort of romantic life in the streets?
+Rick: OK the traditional sort of romantic life in the streets?

 Roberta: Life in the streets, yeah.
 Many people might have money to move away from here but they still stay here.